City of Hume

 persons per hectare

-The City of Melton is served by the Calder Freeway, the Western Freeway, the Melton Highway, the Western Highway and the Melton and Sydenham railway lines.
+Hume City is served by Melbourne Airport, the Hume Highway, the Western Ring Road, the Calder Freeway, the Hume Freeway, the Tullamarine Freeway and the Craigieburn and Melbourne-Bendigo railway lines.

-The original inhabitants of the Melton area were the Wurundjeri Aboriginal people.
+The original inhabitants of the Hume area were the Wurundjeri Aboriginal people.